13 Oct The TOP 10 Things to do in Chicago

 It’s open from 6am to 11pm and you can find restaurants, park seating, boat rentals, and other activities.

-5. Be amazed with the spectacular views from the Skydeck
+Be amazed at the spectacular views from the Skydeck

 On the 103rd floor of the Willis Tower you will find the Skydeck.
 This is the highest observation deck in the United States!